1NDi60/benzomouse/README.md

 ### How to Use

+1. **Install Dependencies**: Make sure to install XMLStarlet as mentioned in the dependencies section above.
-1. **Clone or Download the Repository**: Clone this repository or download the \`benzomouse.sh\` script to your local machine.
+2. **Clone or Download the Repository**: Clone this repository or download the `benzomouse.sh` script to your local machine.

-2. **Make the Script Executable**: Open a terminal window, navigate to the directory where the script is saved, and run:
+3. **Make the Script Executable**: Open a terminal window, navigate to the directory where the script is saved, and run:
    ```bash
    chmod +x benzomouse.sh
    ```
-3. **Run the Script**: Execute the script by running:
+4. **Run the Script**: Execute the script by running:
    ```bash
    ./benzomouse.sh
    ```
-4. **Follow the Prompts**: The script will guide you through the process and will prompt you to reboot your system.
+5. **Follow the Prompts**: The script will guide you through the process and will prompt you to reboot your system.

 ## Reverting Changes